johannesegger/GetIt/README.md

 ## Features

 * For simplicity, the only namespace you need to open is `GetIt`.
-* Game-related functionality is contained in the static class `Game`.
+* Functionality that is related to the whole game is contained in the static class `Game`.
 * Functionality for the default player added by `Game.ShowSceneAndAddTurtle` can be accessed via the static class `Turtle`.
 All other players have extension methods with the same set of methods.
 * Drawing
   * Every player has a pen that can be turned on or off, has a color and a weight.
 Type `Turtle.Pen` and VSCode shows a list of commands that do something with the pen.